My deputy broke the rules. What, if anything, should the punishment be?

 Editor’s Note: Each week Maynard Webb, former CEO of LiveOps and the former COO of eBay, will offer candid, practical, and sometimes surprising advice to entrepreneurs and founders.
 To submit a question, write to Webb at dearfounder@fastcompany.com.

 Q. Someone who works for our company said they were leaving.
-One of my lieutenants, disregarded rules, and made a counteroffer consulting me.
+One of my lieutenants, disregarded rules, and made a counteroffer without consulting me.
 This unauthorized offer resulted in the employee deciding to stay.
 What do I do now?

 —CEO of a tech company